qingstor-incubating/qsfs-fuse/README.md

 - File Transfer:
   - Large files uploads via multipart parallel uploads.
   - Large files downloads via parallel byte-range downloads.
-  - Large files transfer in chunks (10MB chunks by default).
-If you are uploading large files (e.g. larger than 1GB), you can increase the transfer buffer size and the max parallel transfers.
+  - Large files transfer in chunks (10 MB chunks by default).
+If you are uploading large files (e.g. larger than 1 GB), you can increase the transfer buffer size and the max parallel transfers.
 - Data integrity via MD5 hashes.
 - Cache: